dentarg/auth0-blog/_posts/2017-05-10-load-balancing-nodejs-applications-with-nginx-and-docker.markdown

 After issuing these commands, let's open a web browser and access `http://localhost:8080`.
 If everything went well, we will see a web page with one of the two messages: `First instance` or `Second instance`.
 If we hit reload on our web browser a few times, we will realized that from time to time the message displayed switches between `First instance` and `Second instance`.
 This is the round-robin load balancing algorithm in action.

-> **Note:** There are other algorithms available on NGINX, [check their documentation for more info](https://www.nginx.com/resources/admin-guide/load-balancer/).
+> **Note:** To use the other algorithms available on NGINX, [check their documentation for more information](https://www.nginx.com/resources/admin-guide/load-balancer/).

-## Aside: Securing NodeJS Applications with Auth0
+## Aside: Securing Node.js Applications with Auth0

 One of the most complex features to implement in an application is user authentication and identity management.
 [Security for authentication and identity](https://auth0.com/docs/security) is [an entire glossary](https://auth0.com/identity-glossary) unto itself.

 ![Auth0 hosted login screen](https://cdn2.auth0.com/blog/angular-aside/angular-aside-login.jpg)

-If you need to implement a robust, highly customizable [identity and access management](https://auth0.com/learn/cloud-identity-access-management/) system quickly and easily for your NodeJS application, Auth0 can help.
-Take a look at [Auth0 NodeJS SDK Quickstart](https://auth0.com/docs/quickstart/webapp/nodejs/00-intro) to properly secure your application.
+If you need to implement a robust, highly customizable [identity and access management](https://auth0.com/learn/cloud-identity-access-management/) system quickly and easily for your Node.js application, Auth0 can help.
+Take a look at [Auth0 Node.js SDK Quickstart](https://auth0.com/docs/quickstart/webapp/nodejs/00-intro) to properly secure your application.

 ## Conclusion

 Loading balancing applications with Docker and NGINX is an easy process.
 In this article we have managed to achieve this goal with a few simple steps.
-All we had to do was to install Docker on our development machine, run two instances of a dockerized applications and then configure a dockerized NGINX instance to round-robin requests to the application instances.
+All we had to do was to install Docker on our development machine, run two instances of a *dockerized* applications and then configure a *dockerized* NGINX instance to round-robin requests to the application instances.